BillRaymond/cambermast-work-hub/README.md

 The Docker entrypoint inside the homelab `sveltekit` service runs the same commands, so redeploys always serve a fresh build.

-## Adding workspaces

-1. Update `src/lib/data/projects.ts` with a new object.
-This automatically feeds the homepage navigation and the shared `[slug]` route.
-2. (Optional) Drop a bespoke page in `src/routes/<slug>/+page.svelte` if you want a custom layout.
-3. Rebuild or restart `docker compose` from the parent directory.

 ## Styling tokens

 Tailwind exposes: